Ithilien/documentation/README.md

  * 14:15 Getting the "I" in IoT going
   - Downloading a web page
   - Being a web server
-  - Scraping web pages and talking to APIs
   - Publishing sensor data to the Internet
  * ??:??
 Done for the day